zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_usr_tbl_and_select
         \-- sql_type_list - @return bool true if sql should point to the user sandbox table and only the values for the given user should be selected
     \-- is_norm
-        \-- sql_type_list - @return bool true if sql should return the normal values and not the user specific
+        \-- sql_type_list - @return bool true if sql should return the normal values and not the user-specific
     \-- is_standard
         \-- sql_type_list - @return bool true if only the value without the sandbox parameters like share and protection should be saved
     \-- get_all